 The Town Council meets twice a month at Langstone House on Broad Street.
 The Arts & Craft Council chamber on the first floor is let to the Town Council in perpetuity.
 Meetings are chaired by the Town Mayor, elected each year.
 For the 2019/20 Civic Year, the Mayor is Cllr John Saunders and Deputy Mayor Cllr Sandra Lilley.

 There are 2 part time members of staff - the Town Clerk, who supports and administers all the Town Council's activities and the Town Steward, who cares for the woodland, gardens, litter picks and repairs Council assets.

 The Council has the authority to set an annual precept (local rate) to cover its operating costs and produces annual accounts for public scrutiny.
 The Council aims to spend its funds wisely and provide value to local people.
-As such, there is a Community Plan, which governs our work, spending and priorities.
 There is a grants fund available to local projects, on application.
-This includes grants to improve high street Shop Fronts.